 5. Measure and Focus

 Big firms still try to measure what they can, however.
 They make efforts to find out where a prospect came from, and then store that information during the months that it may take for that prospect to become a client.
-But small firms seem to do this less frequently, and rarely seem to take action on what they do learn, instead sticking with their industry’s standard marketing tactics, regardless of their effectiveness.
+But small firms seem to do this less frequently, and rarely seem to take action on what they do learn.
+Instead, they stick with their industry’s standard marketing tactics, regardless of their effectiveness.
 This is unfortunate, because in reality having fewer resources to work with warrants more focus, not less.

 The specific techniques for measuring the value of various marketing tactics are too varied to go into here, but most of them are not particularly complicated.
 In fact, once you get into the measurement mindset you will find that most of them are actually pretty obvious.
 Ask people where they heard about you and record it in your database for future reference, use Google Analytics to evaluate the performance of your keyword advertising and SEO efforts, use an email marketing service that enables you to see how many people actually read and click on your emails, etc.